Meeting Time: June 08, 2020 at 11:00am MST

 • Default_avatar

-Ayesha Vohra almost 4 years ago
+Ayesha Vohra over 4 years ago

 I demand the city reallocate $25 million to mental health and youth programs instead of giving the Phoenix Police Department a $25 million increase for salaries.
 Our PD is one of the deadliest in the nation and has ALWAYS disproportionately exacted violence on our Black and other communities of color.
 Put some of that money towards programs that will actually affirm life and keep our communities healthier and safer.